Term Share Accounts / CD Features

 The rates, fees and charges applicable to your account at the Credit Union are provided in the Rate and Fee Schedule.
 The Credit union may offer other rates for these accounts from time to time.

 |JUMBO TERM SHARE ACCOUNTS (OVER $100,000)||*PDA NOT AVAILABLE ON JUMBOS|

 |SUPER JUMBO TERM SHARE ACCOUNTS (OVER $200,000)||*PDA NOT AVAILABLE ON JUMBOS|

 PDA = Premium Deposit Accounts add .50% to dividend rate.
 APY=Annual Percentage Yield

-The Premium Deposit Account is designed to reward members who use several credit union services by adding one half a percent to the annual percentage rate of any new Term Share Account opened.
-Members who use three of the following Gulf Coast Educators FCU services will qualify for the 1/2% bonus of the Premium Deposit Account.
+The Premium Deposit Account is designed to reward members who use several credit union services by adding one half a percent to the annual percentage yeild of any new Term Share Account opened.
+Members who use three of the following Gulf Coast Educators FCU services will qualify for the 1/2% bonus of the Premium Deposit Account on their CDs.

 - Checking account

 It’s never too early to start saving for college